 In this article, we explore the nuances of facility checklists, along with why you need them, and what you should include on yours.

-What is a facility checklist?
+What is a preventive maintenance checklist?

-• The current state of your facility
+- The current state of your facility

-• What maintenance items you’ve checked and/or completed
+- What maintenance items you’ve checked and/or completed

-• What still needs to be done (and when)
+- What still needs to be done (and when)

-• Upcoming upgrades
+- Upcoming upgrades

-• The work of outside contractors
+- The work of outside contractors

 Roofs get damaged, plumbing can spring leaks, fire extinguishers expire, space gets wasted, employees can lose access to the networks and resources they need to do their best work.
 Any number of issues directly related to the workspace itself can impact productivity and safety.
+Even something as simple as dirty windows can affect workplace experience.
+A facility checklist is the answer to preventing these problems, making it a critical tool for both facility planning and workplace management.

 Ultimately, the most important FM responsibilities are to keep facilities humming along smoothly, so that every employee has a safe environment and access to all the tools they need to be most productive.
 Using a facilities management checklist is a smart first step in this process.

-Benefits of a preventative maintenance facility checklist
+Benefits of a preventive maintenance checklist

 When it comes to facility management services, prevention is the name of the game.
-FMs need to keep everyone safe and productive today, while also arranging to keep them safe and
+FMs need to keep everyone safe and productive today, while also arranging to keep them safe and productive in the future.

 Preventative maintenance keeps small problems from becoming big problems.
 We all know this intuitively: better safe than sorry.
 By building in regular facility checkups to their routine, a good checklist can alert FMs to developing concerns.
 And it can help them prevent problems before they start.